parkermccurley/resume/README.md

 * **C++** (OpenCV computer vision library)
 * **PostgreSQL**, **MySQL**, **SQLite**, and **MongoDB**

+I generally view a programming language and framework as an implementation detail based on project requirements.
+I pay closer attention to patterns and architecture than to syntax.

 ## Work Experience

 #### Decent Technologies, LLC - Founder